Update: July 10, 2023

 The fee for each export certificate issued from CDRH is $175.00 for the first certificate and $85.00 for each subsequent certificate from the same request.
 Certificates are provided on anti-counterfeit paper with an embossed gold seal.

 Each certificate is limited to 25 pages (including the certificate, the manufacturers’ page and the product attachment pages).
 There is no limit to the number of copies of each certificate that can be requested.
-However, $175 will be assessed per 25-page increment.
+However, an additional $175 will be charged per 25 pages.
 When calculating the number of original certificates, fractions are rounded up to the next whole number.

 For example: a request for 8 copies of a 10-page certificate will cost $1040 (10 pages x 8 copies = 80 pages); (80 pages / 25 = 3.2 or 4 original certificates); [($175 x 4 originals = $700) + ($85 x 4 additional certificates = $340)] = $1040.